-Two one-year Magnetic Resonance Imaging (MRI) fellowship positions (brochure) are offered each year.
-The fellowship features intensive involvement in clinical and research MRI with emphasis on chest, abdomen, pelvis, and vascular MRI.
-The training program is intended to prepare the fellows for a successful career in either academic or private practice and to become a driving force to promote advanced MRI in their practice.
+Two one-year Magnetic Resonance Imaging (MRI) fellowship positions are offered each year (download brochure).
+The MRI Fellowship features intensive involvement in clinical and research MRI with emphasis on chest, abdomen, pelvis, and vascular MRI.
+The Program is intended to prepare the fellows for a successful career in either academic or private practice and to become a driving force to promote advanced MRI in their practice.

 Ivan Pedrosa, M.D.

 Body MRI Faculty & Researchers

 - Wendy Chuang, M.D.